vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 When using the default summary, all fields are regardless of field scoping delivered from the content nodes to the search container in the summary fill phase.
 The search container removes the set of fields not selected and renders the result.
-Hence select scoping only reduces the amount of data transfered back to the client, and does not impact the performance of the internal communication and potential summary cache miss.
+Hence, select scoping only reduces the amount of data transferred back to the client, and does not impact the performance of the internal communication and potential summary cache miss.
-For optimial performance where one wants to deliver large number of hits to the client, use dedicated document summaries.
-Note also that Vespa per default limits the max hits to 400 per default, this can be overriden in the [default queryProfile](../reference/query-api-reference.html#queryProfile).
+For optimal performance where one wants to deliver large number of hits to the client, use dedicated document summaries.
+Note also that Vespa per default limits the max hits to 400 per default, this can be overridden in the [default queryProfile](../reference/query-api-reference.html#queryProfile).

-When requesting large amount of data from Vespa with hits it is recommended to to use result compression which Vespa will do if the http client uses the `Accept-Encoding` [HTTP request header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html)
+When requesting large amount of data from Vespa with hits it is recommended to use result compression which Vespa will do if the http client uses the `Accept-Encoding` [HTTP request header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html)
 <pre>